cormullion/PoincareDisk.jl/docs/src/basics.md

 end
 ```

-The `complex_to_point(z)` function converts from disk coordinate to Luxor drawing coordinates, so we can draw a circular dot using `Luxor.circle()` to mark the end point.
+The `complex_to_point(z)` function converts from disk coordinates to Luxor drawing coordinates, so we can draw a circular dot using `Luxor.circle()` to mark the end point.

 ## Hyperbolic circles